-58% of interim targets for investments (18 out of 31) cover all assets 13% of targets cover less than half the insurer's investments.
-The main way insurers limited the scope of their targets is by only including assets managed directly lassets delegated to external asset managers.
-Given that asset managers often have weak targets the target covered just 41.5% of assets in our 2023 Point of No Returns survey 27 - this is potentially a substitueir asset managers set suitable targets too. erim targets for underwriting (1 out of 9) cover all insurance business However, two-thirds of the remainder cover the insurer's most significant business lines.
-Insurers commonly took varying approaches; both in terms of which sectors were included and by se emissions reductions for different sectors.
-40% ts for investment or underwriting (16 out of 0) are set using absolute emissions The choice of how emissions are measured has a significant impact on results.
-Only absolute emission goal of real-world emissions reductions.
-The methodologies behind Implied Temperature Ratings 37-39 metrics such as intensity-based ones can be driven by factors beyond carbon emissions alone, which picture.
-Different types of metrics can even move in opposite directions under identical scenarios ^{39,40} . targets on an absolute emissions basis to ensure the real-world reductions necessary for a 1.5C patho 40% ts for investment or underwriting (16 out of a to reduce emissions by at least 50% by and 45% (18 out of 40) target a reduction ast 25% by 2025.
-These numbers include ers who have set targets for these levels of eductions for both 2025 and 2030.
+13% of targets cover less than half the insurer's investments.
+58% The main way insurers limited the scope of their targets is by only including assets managed directly by the insurers themselves and excluding assets delegated to external asset managers.
+Given that asset managers often have weak targets themselves - we found the average interim of interim targets for investments target covered just 41.5% of assets in our 2023 Point of No Returns survey - this is potentially a substantial gap.
+Insurers should demand that (18 out of 31) cover all assets their asset managers set suitable targets too.
+11% However, two-thirds of the remainder cover the insurer's most significant business lines.
+Insurers commonly took varying approaches; both in terms of which sectors were included and by setting different levels of ambition for of interim targets for underwriting (1 out of 9) emissions reductions for different sectors. cover all insurance business The choice of how emissions are measured has a significant impact on results.
+Only absolute emissions reductions truly correspond to the 43% goal of real-world emissions reductions.
+The methodologies behind Implied Temperature Ratings37-39 are complex and still evolving.
+Other metrics such as intensity-based ones can be driven by factors beyond carbon emissions alone, which can distort or weaken the real emissions of targets for investment or underwriting (17 out of picture.
+Different types of metrics can even move in opposite directions under identical scenarios.
+We therefore recommend insurers set 40) are set using absolute emissions targets on an absolute emissions basis to ensure the real-world reductions necessary for a 1.5C pathway.
 More positively, some insurers had set targets showing urgency and ambition.
-Halving emissions by 2 carbon budget.
-Setting earlier targets for 2025 also demonstrates awareness of limited carbon budge emissions reductions.
-However, as target deadlines (such as 2025) approach, it is important that new every five years.
-The most ambitious 2030 targets disclosed in terms of emissions reduction levels were: Achmea BV (P&C): 32% reduction by 2025 and 68% by 2030 for all corporate investments (intens personal motor line only]; Aviva PLC (P&C): 60% reduction by 2030 for all investments (intensity basis) [but no interim underwork Royal London Mutual Insurance Society Ltd (L&H): 50% reduction by 2025 for 75% of investments, but had the end of 2022 (intensity basis).
-35% ts for investment or underwriting (14 out of clude investee/underwritten companies' ope 3 emissions in whole or in part ^{xiv} .
-Measuring and reducing scope 3 emissions is needed to capture a complete picture of investee and - especially for companies and sectors such as oil & gas, where they dwarf scope 1 and 2 emissions assets are still evolving.
-We therefore encourage insurers to commit to including the scope 3 emission underwrite in their targets on a consensus-based approach, such as by following the Net Zero Investr of interim targets for investments (18 out of 31) cover all assets 11% erim targets for underwriting (1 out of 9) cover all insurance business 40% ts for investment or underwriting (16 out of 0) are set using absolute emissions 40% ts for investment or underwriting (16 out of to reduce emissions by at least 50% by and 45% (18 out of 40) target a reduction ast 25% by 2025.
-These numbers include rs who have set targets for these levels of eductions for both 2025 and 2030.
-35% ts for investment or underwriting (14 out of clude investee/underwritten companies'
+Halving emissions by 2030 is necessary to stay within a 1.5C carbon budget.
+Setting earlier targets for 2025 also demonstrates awareness of limited carbon budgets and the onus to make immediate 40% emissions reductions.
+However, as target deadlines (such as 2025) approach, it is important that new short-term targets are set, for example every five years. of targets for investment or underwriting (16 out of The most ambitious 2030 targets disclosed in terms of emissions reduction levels were: 40) aim to reduce emissions by at least 50% by 2030, and 45% (18 out of 40) target a reduction • Achmea BV (P&C): 32% reduction by 2025 and 68% by 2030 for all investments (absolute basis) [but no interim underwriting target]; of at least 25% by 2025.
+These numbers include • Aviva PLC (P&C): 60% reduction by 2030 for all investments (intensity basis) [but no interim underwriting target]; 7 insurers who have set targets for these levels of Royal London Mutual Insurance Society Ltd (L&H): 50% reduction by 2025 for 75% of investments (intensity basis); and reductions for both 2025 and 2030. • CNP Assurances SA (L&H): targeted 25% reduction by 2024 covering 75% of investments, but had already achieved a 49% reduction by the end of 2022 (intensity basis).
+35% Measuring and reducing scope 3 emissions is needed to capture a complete picture of investee and underwritten companies' footprints - especially for companies and sectors such as oil & gas, where they dwarf scope 1 and 2 emissionsxv.
+However, methodologies for some of targets for investment or underwriting (14 out of assets are still evolving.
+We therefore encourage insurers to commit to including the scope 3 emissions of the companies they invest in and 40) include investee/underwritten companies' underwrite in their targets on a consensus-based approach, such as by following the Net Zero Investment Framework guidelines. scope 3 emissions in whole or in partxiv.